PhanLeSon03/inverse_beam/README.md

 # Apply invese Beamforming function to design the broadband beamforming

+The algorithms are explained in the paper: https://ieeexplore.ieee.org/document/9771394

 ** Some examples for 2D-arrays and 1D-arrays with broadband beamforming**.

     1. Planar array (example1_2D_cone.m), reference beampattern has only main-lobe.